iansinnott/alfred-maestro/README.md

 Both well worth the cost.

-You will also need a relatively recent version of PHP available for command-line use.
-For anyone running **Mavericks or Yosemite** (OSX 10.9 or above) this shouldn't be a problem.
-Anyone who's not on Mavericks can run `php -v` within Terminal to see what version they have.
-See the 'Possible Issues' section bellow for more info.

 ## Installation

 Download the zip file or clone this repo, then double-click the included 'AlfredMaestro.alfredworkflow' file to install.